 Until March 2017, I knew next to nothing about Charleston except a few historical tidbits.
 I understood its role in the slave trade, but it was more general information than emotional pull.
-While visiting relatives in the region, I had the chance to spend a few days in the nearly 350-year-old city (and traditional land of the Kiawah, Edisto Natchez-Kusso Tribe, and Etiwan Tribe of the Wassamasaw Indian Nation) and it blew my mind.
+While visiting relatives in the region, I had the chance to spend a few days in the nearly 350-year old city, and it blew my mind.

 What follows are some photos and some historical information about several sites in Charleston.
 Why?
 Because I’m a history nerd, that’s why.

 All that remains of the Bennett Rice Mill today is its facade, but when it opened in 1845 it was a hub of activity.
 The mill was built by Governor Thomas Bennett, an extremely wealthy plantation owner.
 Although this was the smallest of the three rice mills in Charleston, its ability to pump out 200 bushels per day and proximity to the harbor made it very popular.
 After the Civil War, rice grown in the Lowlands lost profitability (that’s what happens when you suddenly have to pay people instead of enslaving them) and by the early 20th century the mill was done for.
 The building became a peanut plant then was owned by the Seaboard Air Line Railroad Co., and then the South Carolina Ports Authority.
 The Historic Charleston Foundation and the Preservation Society of Charleston took over in 1958, but two hurricanes furthered damage.

 Emanuel African Methodist Episcopal Church, aka Mother Emanuel